-- 1. Depending on the housing version, loosen the securing clamp or fixing screw of the housing cover. - Depending on the housing version, unscrew or open the housing cover and disconnect the local display from the main electronics module where necessary (→ 108). - 3.
+- 1. Depending on the housing version, loosen the securing clamp or fixing screw of the housing cover. - Depending on the housing version, unscrew or open the housing cover and disconnect the local display from the main electronics module where necessary (→ 109). - 3.
 Setting the write protection switch on the I/O electronics module to the ON position enables the hardware write protection.
-Setting the write protection switch on the I/O electronics module to the OFF position (factory setting) disables the hardware write protection. - If hardware write protection is enabled, the Hardware locked option is displayed in the Locking status parameter (→ B 66); if disabled, no option is displayed in the Locking status parameter (→ B 66) - 4.
+Setting the write protection switch on the I/O electronics module to the OFF position (factory setting) disables the hardware write protection. - 4.
 Reverse the removal procedure to reassemble the transmitter.